 🔹 Practice the 3 B’s for healthy lymphatic function: Bounce, Brush and Breathe!
 Rebound on a mini-trampoline for 5-10 minutes every day, practice deep breathing exercises, and dry bush your skin before showering.

 🔹 Detox!
 Implement these everyday detox tips into your lifestyle.

 It’s a scientific fact that exogenous estrogen decreases systemic stores of vitamin B6, zinc and magnesium, and tend to alter thyroid function.

-- Optimize vitamin D levels, magnesium, zinc, iodine, omega-3s, healthy flora (probiotics), folate, B12 and B6
+🔹 Optimize vitamin D levels, magnesium, zinc, iodine, omega-3s, healthy flora (probiotics), folate, vitamin B12 and vitamin B6

-- Consider aromatase inhibitors such as DIM and Calcium D Glucarate to help to deactivate toxic substances and excess hormones, encouraging their elimination from the body
+🔹 Consider aromatase inhibitors such as DIM Detox and Calcium D-Glucarate to support the body’s natural elimination of excess estrogen, target beta-glucoronidase enzyme activity, deactivate toxic substances and excess hormones, encouraging their elimination from the body

 Correcting estrogen dominance involves more than just fixing the estrogen-progesterone balance and supporting the adrenals.
 It is important to eliminate the causative factors as much as possible.
-Adrenal insufficiency, insufficient sleep, chemical and toxic exposure, heavy alcohol intake, poor nutrition (high carbohydrates, low fat and protein intake, low nutrient value), and chronic stress are some common causes.
-Awareness and being proactive is key to limiting environmental exposure to xenoestrogens along with implementing proper diet, lifestyle choices, exercise and supplements that can help reverse the symptoms of estrogen dominance, support estrogen clearance, and balance hormones.
+Adrenal insufficiency, insufficient sleep, environmental chemical and toxic exposure, heavy alcohol intake, poor nutrition (non-organic foods, high carbohydrates, low fat and low protein intake, low nutrient value), and chronic stress are some common causes.
+Awareness and being proactive is key to limiting environmental exposure to xenoestrogens along with implementing proper diet, lifestyle choices, a healthy environment, less exposure to toxins, exercise and supplements that can help reverse the symptoms of estrogen dominance, support estrogen clearance, and balance hormones.